4198-Programmers/meanscout-api/README.md

   <img src="https://contrib.rocks/image?repo=4198-Programmers/meanscout-api-rust" />
 </a>

-Special thanks to <a href="https://github.com/jmelancon"> Joseph Melancon</a> for kicking off our teams digital scouting efforts advising us and much more
+Special thanks to <a href="https://github.com/jmelancon"> Joseph Melancon</a> for kicking off our teams digital scouting efforts, advising us, and much more